jcolla-holla/map_my_pun_real/README.md

     * [Free Joke API - icanhazdadjoke.com](https://icanhazdadjoke.com/)

+## Route Creation (below)
-``Route Creation (below)`` - using several Google Maps APIs to generate a responsive map, and real-time distance updates per click.
+Using several Google Maps APIs to generate a responsive map, and real-time distance updates per click.
 And render a new joke (usually a pun!) for each click also using the Free Joke API.

 ![Create Route](app/assets/gifs/create_route_2020-02-21_11-07-23_2020-02-21_11_14_20.gif)

+## Feed (below)
-``Feed (below)`` - Merge Routes and Workouts into a single feed, ordered by last updated date.
+Merge Routes and Workouts into a single feed, ordered by last updated date.

 ![Create Route](app/assets/gifs/feed.gif.gifcask.2020-02-21_11_05_13.gif)

-* ``Possible Future Improvements``
+## Possible Future Improvements
   * Likes
   * Comments
   * Friends
   * Other ideas? - message me on Github!